fengxia41103/myblog/content/thoughts/late night city.md

 Went back to the boutique coffee shop tonight after a full dinner, feeling I wanted to pay it another visit before leaving town tomorrow.
-However, it's was rather a disappointed experience &mdash;
+However, it's was rather a disappointing experience &mdash;
 so there were these two women ahead of me, who got their fancy coffee also, and they started doing some kind of astrology-kind show while I was waiting for mine &mdash; one apparently was a main speaker, whose